sanyambassi/ciphertrust-manager-mcp-server/example_prompts.md

 - **List all users in domain "engineering"**
   > List all users in the "engineering" domain.

-- **Show system information for domain "test-lab"**
-  > Show system information for the domain "test-lab".

 ---

 ## CTE (CipherTrust Transparent Encryption) Operations